zamansheikh/nu_result/README.md

-# Warning: Personal Use Only
+# Warning: Personal Use Only (Basically for my sister)

 This application, **Nu Results - CGPA**, has been developed solely for personal use.
 It is intended for private purposes, and its functionality should not be used in any illegal, unauthorized, or malicious activities.